briandoconnor/ncpi-interop-demo-oct-2021/README.md

 You can then use the upload "+" icon in the data tab of Terra to upload and create this table.
 Notice I included a DRS URI...
 Terra doesn't understand this right now but in the future it will.

+If you look under the workflows tab you'll then see the WDL setup and you can launch it on the gmkf_files table.

 ## The Future